gatejs/core/README.md

 GateJS is a javascript based reverse &amp; forward proxy with high performance &amp; capability.

+For more informations about gatejs & configuration please visit the wiki at https://github.com/binarysec/gate/wiki

 **note**: gatejs team is looking for someone to maintain debian packages, contact us at info [at] binarysec [dot] com

 [![build status](https://secure.travis-ci.org/binarysec/gate.png)](http://travis-ci.org/binarysec/gate)